Population-Transcriptomics/pairedBamToBed12/README.rst

     1-base shifts of some TSS peaks.
 From version 1.2, ``pairedBamToBed12`` provides an experimental option, ``-extraG`` to shift the start or end (according to the strand) of the output of one base when a G mismatch is detected on the first base of Read1.
-This is a very naive implementation and a more detailed description of the problem may be found in the supplemental material of the FANTOM3_ paper.
+A more detailed description of the problem may be found in the supplemental material of the FANTOM3_ paper.
+    The implementation here is very naive and incomplete, and was tested only on data produced by BWA's `sampe` command.
+It relies on the `MD` flag and does not understand clipping.
 Thus, the ``-extraG`` option available here is not entierly satisfactory and may be removed in the future.
 A better approach for instance would be to post-process the BAM file instead of implementing a correction here.